 Just be careful to cut each sign individually.
 Even though I bought my wooden plaques at the same time, I found they weren’t all exactly the same size.

-Use a small amount of glue to attach each sign to the wooden frame.
+Use a small amount of craft glue or school glue to attach each sign to the wooden frame.

 Attach bakers twine or other ribbon to the back of each ornament with hot glue to make an ornament hanger.